ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Causal Camera</b><br>
 				<details>
 					<summary>Phase briefly and rewind yourself 10 seconds. <small>[Cooldown: 90 s]</small></summary>
 					<small>Phase out of existence for 2.0 seconds.
-Rewind your position, health, and skill cooldowns <small>(except equipment)</small> to their states from up to 10.0 seconds ago.</small>
+Rewind your position, health, and skill cooldowns <small>(except equipment)</small> to their states from up to 10.0 seconds ago.
+Cannot use with less than 3.0 seconds saved.</small>
 				</details>
 			</td>
 			<td><ul>